-At September 30, 2016, the general ledger carrying balances were \$22,700 for petty cash, \$45,035,821 for deposits and \$17,558,380 for investments in Florida PRIME, which equals the total of cash and cash equivalents as presented in the accompanying financial statements.
-The bank balance was \$51,664,478 for deposits.
+At September 30, 2017, the general ledger carrying balances were \$22,700 for petty cash, \$46,173,745 for deposits and \$8,361,287 for investments in Florida PRIME, which equals the total of cash and cash equivalents as presented in the accompanying financial statements.
+The bank balance was \$50,973,128 for deposits.
 Bank deposits are insured by the Federal Deposit Insurance Corporation or covered by the State of Florida collateral pool, a multiple financial pool with the ability to assess its members for collateral shortfalls if a member institution fails.
-Florida PRIME is a 2a7-like pool, which is not registered with the SEC as an investment company, but nevertheless has a policy that it will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940, governing money market funds.
+Florida PRIME is not registered with the SEC as an investment company, but nevertheless has a policy that it will, and does, operate as a qualifying external investment pool.
 Thus, this pool operates essentially as a money market fund.
-Florida PRIME has a Standard & Poor's rating of AAAm at September 30, 2016 and is recorded at amortized cost.
+Florida PRIME has a Standard & Poor's rating of AAAm at September 30, 2017 and is recorded at amortized cost.
+There are currently no limitations as to the frequency of redemptions; however, Florida Prime has the ability to impose restrictions on withdrawals should a material event occur.
+Detailed information on the withdrawal restrictions that may be imposed and Florida Prime's responsibilities should such an event occur is described in Section 218.409(8)(a), Florida Statues.